 As a mom, City Councilor-At-Large, small-business owner, former teacher, and active member of the community, Annissa is fully invested in the City of Boston and its continued success.
 She serves on the Dorchester House Health Center Board of Directors and Dorchester Day Parade Committee, and is former President of Columbia-Savin Hill Civic Association and former member of the Columbia Point Task Force.

 The most important issues to Annissa include quality and access to Boston’s schools, public health and public safety and providing greater support to the thousands of small businesses in Boston, all of which she plans continue to work on in her second term.

-Annissa is a daughter of immigrants and a proud, first generation American.
-Annissa’s dad, Ezzeddine, immigrated to the United States from Tunisia in 1972.
+Annissa is a daughter of immigrants and a proud, first-generation American.
+Her dad, Ezzeddine, immigrated to the United States from Tunisia in 1972.
 Her mom, Barbara, was born in a Displaced Persons’ camp in Germany of Polish parents and came to the U.S. in the early 1950s.
-Annissa’s maternal grandparents moved to Boston’s West End and eventually found their home in Dorchester where Annissa’s parents raised her, her brother and two sisters.
+Annissa’s maternal grandparents moved to Boston’s West End and, along with her parents, eventually made their home in Dorchester raising Annissa, her brother, and two sisters.

 Annissa and her husband Dorchester native Doug George are the proud parents of four boys: Douglas, age 13, and triplets, Charlie, Kayden and Samir, age 11.
 Annissa graduated from Boston Technical High School in 1991 where she first tasted political activism after being elected to the Boston Student Council and the Massachusetts State Student Council.